freenas/freenas-docs/userguide/jails.rst

 Jails support several different networking solutions:

-- :guilabel:`VNET` can be set to add a :literal:`vlan` virtual network interface to the IPv4 and IPv6 interface drop-down menus for manual configurations.
-This network interface is also used to activate DHCP or NAT jail networking solutions.
+- :guilabel:`VNET` can be set to add a virtual network interface to the jail.
+This interface can be used to set NAT, DHCP, or static jail network configurations.

-- The jail can use a virtual network interface to automatically generate a unique network IPv4 address by setting :guilabel:`VNET` with :guilabel:`DHCP Autoconfigure IPv4`.

 - The jail can use
   `Network Address Translation (NAT) <https://en.wikipedia.org/wiki/Network_address_translation>`__ to share a single public network IP address with other networked systems.
-Setting :guilabel:`VNET` with :guilabel:`NAT` creates a virtual network interface for the jail and automatically configures it to detect and use a NAT gateway address.
+Setting :guilabel:`VNET` with :guilabel:`NAT` creates a virtual network interface for the jail, uses the %brand% IP address to connect to the internet, and sets a unique port for the jail to use.

+- The jail can use a virtual network interface to automatically generate a unique network IPv4 address by setting :guilabel:`VNET` with :guilabel:`DHCP Autoconfigure IPv4`.

 - Networking can be manually configured by entering values for the :guilabel:`IPv4` or :guilabel:`IPv6` fields.
 Any combination of these